How do I find a good lawyer?

 If you don’t have any recommendations to go on, you might need to do some research to help you decide whether a particular lawyer is right for you.
 You can check a law firm’s website to find out what they specialise in and how long they have been practising.
 Also, make sure you find out how they charge for their services.

 What should I expect from a lawyer?

 Lawyers have to meet certain standards of professional behaviour.
 These are set out in the Rules of Conduct and Client Care for Lawyers.

 The rules include the requirement that your lawyer must act competently and according to what you have asked them to do, act in your interests, give you clear information and advice, and provide you with information about how they charge fees and when fees have to be paid.
 Your lawyer must also give you a copy of the client care and service information required under the rules .

 Can I get a lawyer if I am arrested?

 The PDLA lawyers are available 24 hours a day, every day.
 If you don't have a lawyer, ask the police for the list, pick a lawyer who is on duty at that time, and ask to use the police phone.
-In some very complicated or serious cases, the lawyer may come to talk to you face-to-face.
+Usually the lawyer will talk to you over the phone, though in some very complicated or serious cases, the lawyer may come to talk to you face-to-face.

 There's more information on our website about your rights in relations to the Police.